 The medical device industry is intensely competitive, subject to rapid change and highly sensitive to the introduction of new products, treatment techniques or technologies, or other market activities of industry participants.
 We compete with a number of companies that manufacture insulin delivery devices, including manufacturers of prefilled insulin syringes and insulin pens, such as Eli Lilly, Novo Nordisk and Sanofi S.A.
 In the United States, we expect our primary competitors for insulin infusion to be companies that manufacture insulin pumps, including Medtronic, Insulet Corporation and Tandem Diabetes Care.
 However, the market for insulin pumps is currently undergoing significant changes and it is difficult to predict the potential impact of these changes on our competitive landscape.
 The t-Slim X2 pump from Tandem Diabetes Care with predictive hyperglycemic and hypoglycemic capabilities was launched in the United States in January 2020.
-Medtronic's most advanced insulin pump, the model 780G, is a hybrid, closed-loop system with predictive low blood glucose detection and dosing capabilities and has received CE Mark from European regulators.
-The Insulet Omnipod 5 insulin pump, which is a smartphone-controlled, hybrid, closed-loop system, is expected to be compatible with CGMs offered by both

-DexCom and Abbott Laboratories.
-Medtronic's and Insulet's pumps are each in late-stage development.
+Medtronic's most advanced insulin pump, the model 780G, is a hybrid, closedloop system with predictive low blood glucose detection and dosing capabilities and has received CE Mark from European regulators.
+The Insulet Omnipod 5 insulin pump, which is a smartphonecontrolled, hybrid, closed-loop system, is expected to be compatible with CGMs offered by both DexCom and Abbott Laboratories.
+Medtronic's pump is in late-stage development, and Insulet's Omnipod 5 has been granted FDA clearance and is currently in limited launch.